companno/phitag/frontend/data/guides/how-to-annotation-manager.md

 ---
-id: 'how-to-annotation-project'
+id: 'how-to-annotation-manager'
-title: 'How to: Annotation Project'
+title: 'How to: Annotation Manager'
+priority: 30
 description: 'Learn how to use the web app for your personal annotation project.'
 ---

-# How to: Annotation Project
+# How to: Annotation Manager

 This guide will show you how to use the web app for your personal annotation project.
 If you are looking for a guide on how to use the platform as an annotator, see the [How to: Annotator](/guide/how-to-annotator) guide.
+If you are in need for a custom solution in any part of the annotation process, please check out [Custom Solution Guide](/guide/custom-solution).

 ## Create a Project